EasyCodingTutorial/netflixClone/README.md

   - **Sign-In Page**: A clean and intuitive sign-in form for existing users.

 ## 📌 In This Project:
-- Creating a responsive landing page with dynamic layouts.
+- Creating a landing page with dynamic layouts.
 - Building reusable and styled components with **CSS Modules**.
 - Designing intuitive forms for user sign-up and sign-in.
 - Writing clean, maintainable code with **TypeScript** best practices.